Ravenbrook/mps/procedure/review.rst

 - You should not request review activities like studying source documents or looking at the change.
 Plan properly.

+- Ask anyone new to the process to read this document (see `.plan.train`_).

-- Plan the review to function successfully (but perhaps take longer) even if the work is not done.
+- Plan the review to succeed (but perhaps take longer) even if the homework is not done.

 _`.plan.invite`: Invite the checkers (`.role.checker`_) to the kickoff meeting (`.ko`_).